carmine-ambrosino/simple-xss-vulnerable-app/README.md

 For example, you can test a cross-site scripting attack.

+## ⚠️ Note
+Do not use in production environments as there may be errors or bugs.
+It is for demonstration purposes only to have an environment on which to test attack, like cross-site scripting.

+## General description

 The app is designed to help general practitioners to manage their patients, patients prescriptions, and medicine.

 The application is called ***"GP-Office"***, which stands for ***"General Pratictioner's Office"***.